-Dian is a long-time active community member, volunteering at Plymouth-Canton Community Schools, as a Sunday School teacher at Geneva Presbyterian Church in Canton Township as a Girl Scout leader for the Huron Valley Council.
+Dian has always been active in her community and her profession.
+She is a volunteer at Plymouth-Canton Community Schools, volunteered as a Sunday School teacher at Geneva Presbyterian Church in Canton Township and as a Girl Scout leader for the Huron Valley Council.
+Dian also is a member of the Michigan Society for Respiratory Care, the National Board for Respiratory Care and the American Association for Respiratory Care.